The-OpenROAD-Project/micro2022tutorial/README.md

 Using the slack, the frequency is calculated as:
 $$\mathrm{Frequency_max} = \frac{1}{\mathrm{constraint} - \mathrm{slack}}$$
 Be mindful of the sign and units of the slack.
 Greater slack should mean greater frequency.
+Be sure that you also calculate frequency using *setup* slack not *hold* slack.

 In this case, the max frequency is:
 $$\mathrm{Frequency_max} = \frac{1}{\mathrm{constraint} - \mathrm{slack}} = \frac{1}{0.46\mathrm{ns} - (-0.08\mathrm{ns})} \approx 1.85 \mathrm{GHz} $$